hseipp/ocpv-blockstorage/README.md

 It is highly recommended to save the above mentioned CRs before using the script as these get deleted by the script before they get re-created.

+[!WARNING]
+The script currently does not handle advanced VM creation and storage addition options.
+For example, a VM restored from a snapshot might contain PVCs without a DataVolume that will not be preserved.
+Support for that is subject to a future update of this script.
+Also the script currently does not handle expiry of the original template PVCs the VMs got cloned from.
+If the source PVC got deleted, the re-creation of the DataVolume will fail.
+A fix for that is being validated and will be part of a future version of this script.

 ## Disclaimer